Setting up Express Checkout

 ---|---|---|---|

-attribute afterward, it will not be considered and not work correctly.
-Attributes like access-token
+later), they will not be recognized and the component will not work correctly.

 , consent

-can be updated on the run, making the web component react.
+can be updated dynamically, and the web component will react accordingly.

 Events